-This week's update: We ran the 2nd two hour session last week and have the, 3rd, and last iteration scheduled for the coming week.
+This week's update: We ran the 2nd two-hour session last week and have the 3rd and last iteration scheduled for the coming week.
 Continuing to get positive feedback on the map.
-It does seem to help provoke richer discussion, and stimulate thoughts.
-The client is feeling increasingly confident that we’ve capture the main aspects of the change programme ahead of them, and specifically, that we will find & explore all:
+It does seem to help provoke richer discussion and stimulate thoughts.
+The client is feeling increasingly confident that we’ve captured the main aspects of the change programme ahead of them, and specifically, that we will find & explore all:

 - Material risks

-- Major Transition States - with objective / outcomes at each
+- The Major Transition States - with objective/outcomes at each

 - Core principles for the transition